cleberb/ansible-role-hardening/README.md

 fallback_dns:
   - 9.9.9.9
   - 1.0.0.1
-network_manager_dns_none: true
+network_manager_dns: true
 ```

 IPv4 and IPv6 addresses to use as system and fallback DNS servers.

-If `dnssec` is set to "allow-downgrade" DNSSEC validation is attempted, but if the server does not support DNSSEC properly, DNSSEC mode is automatically disabled.
+If `dnssec` is set to "allow-downgrade" DNSSEC validation is attempted, but if
+the server does not support DNSSEC properly, DNSSEC mode is automatically
+disabled.

-If `dns_over_tls` is `true`, all connections to the server will be encrypted if the DNS server supports DNS-over-TLS and has a valid certificate.
+If `dns_over_tls` is `true`, all connections to the server will be encrypted if
+the DNS server supports DNS-over-TLS and has a valid certificate.

-If `network_manager_dns_none` is `true`, the Network-Manager will be prevented from modifying the `/etc/resolv.conf` file, ensuring a fixed DNS configuration, even using a DHCP client.
-This configuration will only be applied if there are addresses defined in the `dns` variable.
-This option will be more relevant for systems in the "RedHat" family, which do not enable `resolved` by default.
+If `network_manager_dns` is `false`, the Network-Manager will be prevented from
+modifying the `/etc/resolv.conf` file, ensuring a fixed DNS configuration, even
+when using a DHCP client.
+This configuration will only be applied if there are
+addresses defined in the `dns` variable.
+This option will be more relevant for
+systems in the "RedHat" family, which do not enable `resolved` by default.

 [systemd](https://github.com/konstruktoid/hardening/blob/master/systemd.adoc#etcsystemdresolvedconf)
 option.